maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 556 — Uh-oh.
 The sorting all works, but now we have duplicates...
     - Page 559 — Using a HashSet instead of ArrayList
     - Page 562 — The Song class with overridden hashCode() and equals()
+    - Page 564 — And if we want the set to stay sorted, we’ve got TreeSet

 ![Chapter 16](images/chapter-16.png)